School Science Lessons

 Betanin, C24H26N2O13, Red beef extract diluted with dextrin, Food dye, cosmetic and pharmaceutical colorant.

-Betanin may not broken down in the body so can cause temporary red urine (beeturia and red faeces).
+Betanin may not be broken down in the body so can cause temporary red urine (beeturia and red faeces).

 It may cause distress in people who think they are suffering haematuria, (blood in the urine)!

-Eleutheroside B, C17H24O9, syringin, phenyl propanoid glycoside occurs in Siberian ginseng, Syringa vulgaris, lilac bark.
+Eleutheroside B, C17H24O9, syringin, phenyl propanoid glycoside occurs in Siberian ginseng, Syringa vulgaris, lilac bark

 Eleutheroside A, C35H60O6, daucosterol, saponin and sterol glycoside, in Siberian ginseng